-Once Again Shoppe re-opened
+Once Again Shoppe open more hours

-Community Fitness Trail — enjoy a nature walk!
+Community Fitness Trail —enjoy a nature walk!

 The Orange Trail at the Yates Community Center, off North Main Street in Penn Yan, approximately one half mile, takes you through the wooded area and around the perimeter of the back field returning to the starting point, behind the Fitness Center.
 Orange Trail features both gentle and challenging hills.
-Midway you will see the Green Trail loop, which takes you back to the start point and avoids the challenging hills.
+Midway you will see the Green Trail loop which takes you back to the start point and avoids the challenging hills.

 Are you age 60 or older and need legal assistance?
 When it comes to protecting your rights and ensuring proper resolution of legal issues, nobody should have to go it alone.
-Yates Office for the Aging’s Legal Services program receives federal funds pursuant to the Older Americans’ Act, Title III-B to be able to refer its customers to Legal Assistance of Western New York, where they can access legal representation on rights, benefits, and issues regarding civil law.
-For more information on eligibility, contact Ashley Tillman at 315-536-5515.
+Yates Office for the Aging’s Legal Services program receives Federal funds pursuant to the Older Americans’ Act, Title III-B to be able to refer its customers to Legal Assistance of Western New York, where they can access legal representation on rights, benefits, and issues regarding civil law.
+For more information on eligibility, contact Ashley Beach at 315-536-5515.

 Project Lifesaver is a system designed to locate persons who have cognitive conditions (Alzheimer’s, dementia, autism, Down syndrome or other cognitive disorders) that may cause them to wander.
 The system works through a water resistant personalized wristband device with individually assigned FM radio frequencies that emits a regular tracking signal every second, 24 hours a day.
 Once a caregiver notifies the Yates County Sheriff’s Office by dialing 911 that their loved one is missing, a trained group of search and rescue personnel are dispatched to the wanderer’s area and starts searching with the mobile locator tracking system.
 Project Lifesaver is an effective way of keeping those who wander safe.
 Search times have been reduced from hours and days to only minutes.
 The average Project Lifesaver search time is 30 minutes.

-Who is eligible?
+Who is Eligible?
 Any Yates County resident with Alzheimer’s, dementia, autism, Down syndrome, or other cognitive disorders, or with a history of wandering may be a candidate.

-Who maintains the equipment?
+Who Maintains the Equipment?
 A Project Lifesaver technician from ProAction Yates Office for the Aging will come to your home every month and replace the battery and wristband on the transmitter.
 The technician will also instruct the caregiver how to conduct daily battery/transmitter tests and record the results on a monthly inspection sheet.